-Elaine's been jumping into travel and living in the most unexpected places for decades - from suburban Southern California to a cold-water cabin in SE Alaska.
-While others were planning their retirements, she's taken every chance to explore, taste, meet and share her discoveries.
-Ever curious about life and the world, Elaine founded Tripwellgal.com nearly ten years ago as a commuting Yoga teacher and used her public radio experience to produce the Indie-Excellence Award Winning audiobook, Drivetime Yoga and then Flytime Yoga.
+Elaine of Trip Well Gal has been jumping into travel and living in the most unexpected places for decades -- from suburban Southern California to a cold-water cabin in SE Alaska.
+While others were planning retirement, she took every chance to explore, taste, meet, and share her discoveries.
+Ever curious about life and the world, Elaine founded Trip Well Gal nearly ten years ago as a commuting yoga teacher and used her public radio experience to produce the Indie-Excellence Award Winning audiobook, Drivetime Yoga and then Flytime Yoga.

-Elaine provides some great insight on travel in her answers to our questions below.
+Elaine provides great insight on travel in her answers to our questions below.

 TA: How many years have you been traveling and what got you hooked?